elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 In addition to software engineering, I provide Kotlin training sessions to help teams enhance their skills and productivity.
 Learn more on my [Training](/training/) page.

 For details about my projects and expertise, visit my [Portfolio](/portfolio/).
-Interested in working together?
-[Contact me](/contact/) to discuss your needs.

 Outside of work, I enjoy running, yoga, cross-country skiing, and exploring new places with my two kids.